mikedefrancis/vimrc/README.md

         Ctrl-u  - Duplicate Undo...
         Ctrl-r  - Redo
-    	Ctrl-p  - Enter Paste Mode (ready to paste content into file in vim. must already be in insert mode)
+    	Ctrl-p  - Enter Paste Mode (ready to paste content into file in vim. must already be in insert mode) Shift-f - Do a find and replace-all in file (not very sophisticated)

+        Shift-b  - Create a new tab
+        Ctrl-b   - Switch between existing tabs
         Ctrl-x   - Close the active window
         Ctrl-s   - Save the file in the active window
         Ctrl-e   - Open a new file by specifying the path relative to the current working directory